rsmodake/ArtworkByRiRi/index.md

-# Welcome To RiRi's Art Wrok
+# Welcome To RiRi's Art Work

 I'm glad you are here.
 I plan to talk about my art work and my hobbies.